Pakhi07/amFOSS-tasks/README.md

 </table>

-# My views on the task
+# My views on the tasks
 The tasks were a learning experience.
 There were many new things that I learned through these tasks.
 I learned how to construct a website and build an app which was very new to me.
 It was a liberating experience all in all.
 The tasks were challenging and that's what makes the club so exclusive and fun to join.
 It cultivated some self learning and awareness.

 # My Introduction